How to use Boiled Linseed Oil on Leather

 Once the oil has dried, use a clean dry cloth to buff the leather so as to remove any excess oil and bring out the natural shine of the material.

-In conclusion, boiled linseed oil can be a great natural option for treating and conditioning leather goods.
+Finally, boiled linseed oil can be a great natural option for treating and conditioning leather goods.

 Not only does it provide a protective layer that can help to prevent damage and wear, but it can also enhance the natural beauty of the material and keep it flexible and soft for years to come.